Kristina01111000/Drws_site/README.md

 	- Quizzes than need 10 questions: # 2, # 3, # 4, # 5,
 	- Quizzes than need a lesson to be dropped first: # 6, and up

 - Ccholistic1!
-For constant contact hwalsdorf@earth
+For constant contact hwalsdorf@e
-- Get the constant contact stuff set up

-- Add matching questions to other quizzes for 1 point only, thats what he wants it to be
 - google doc for emails:https://docs.google.com/document/d/1Nc_WVsgZKdhpWaHZyDn81rw4y02Dlj2wB-O-q9ZnJXs/edit?usp=sharing

 - Write a review in fourissimo club for the heel strike fixing plantar fasciitis